Borrow Money to Fund a Land Purchase

 If you’re going to buy land without plans to build a home or business structure on the land, getting a loan will be more difficult.
 However, there are several options to get funding.

 Local banks and credit unions: Start by inquiring with financial institutions located near the land you plan to buy.
 If you don’t already live in the area, your local lenders (and online lenders) may be hesitant to approve a loan for vacant land.
 Local institutions know the local market, and they may have an interest in facilitating sales in the area you’re looking at.
-Although local institutions may be willing to lend, they may still demand up to 50 percent in equity and relatively short term loans.
+Although local institutions may be willing to lend, they may still require up to 50% as a down payment and relatively short term loans.

 Home equity: If you have significant equity in your home, you may be able to borrow against that equity with a second mortgage.
-With that approach, you might be able to fund the entire cost of the land and avoid using additional loans.
+With that approach, you could potentially fund the entire cost of the land and avoid using additional loans.
 However, you’re taking a significant risk using your home as collateral — if you’re unable to make payments on the loan, your lender can take your home in foreclosure.

-The good news is that interest rates on a home equity loan could be lower than rates on a land purchase loan.
+Interest rates on a home equity loan could be lower than rates on a land purchase loan, but you’re putting your home at risk.

 Commercial lenders: Especially if you’ll use the property for business purposes or an investment, commercial lenders might be an option.
 To get approved, you’ll need to convince a loan officer that you’re a reasonable risk.
 Repayment may only last ten years or less, but payments might be calculated using a 15-year or 30-year amortization schedule.
 Commercial lenders might be more accommodating when it comes to collateral.
 They may allow you to make personal guarantees with your residence, or you might be able to use other assets (like investment holdings or equipment) as collateral.